GuillermoCaratti/meli-eval/README.md

 This project verifies if your DNA is **OK** _...or you are a human_.

 ## Installation

+For installation with Docker see [Docker installation section](#installation-with-docker)

 ### Requirements
 * Java 11 or superior
 * Git